machitgarha/phirs/README.md

 // Load or save something…!
 ```

 What a provider is?
-Why we use `createStandard`?
+Why we use `createStandard()`?
 Can I extend it and map a specific platform to my own provider?
-(Consider give your code back if you did it BTW.)
 See [Usage Guide](./docs/en/usage-guide.md) for more details.

 ## Platform Support